GilesStrong/LatticeQCD_IST2018/README.md

 - calcMeanPlaquette - prints values of possible plaquttes at given point, and their various means

 ## Status
+- Can compute mean of Wilson loops for arbitrary spatial and temporal widths across entire lattice
+- ~~Can compute Wilson loops for arbitrary spatial and temporal widths~~
-- Can compute mean of all plaquettes across lattice
+- ~~Can compute mean of all plaquettes across lattice~~
 - ~~Can compute means of spatial:spatial, spatial:temporal, and all plaquettes at given point~~
 - ~~Code in place to compute plaquettes, but calculations are incorrect~~
 - ~~Converted reader to class~~